aws/aws-cdk/CONTRIBUTING.md

 $ npx tsc --watch
 ```

-Make sure you have configured [AWS CLI with AWS Authentication](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth).
+Make sure you have configured [AWS CLI with AWS Authentication](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth) as we will deploy it in our AWS account.

-Now, let's deploy this sample app with our fix in our AWS account:
+Deploy the sample app:

 ```console
 $ cd packages/@aws-cdk-testing/framework-integ